 How Can I Help Baby Learn to Speak?

-Though terms like “serendipity” or “assiduous” may seem out of her grasp right now, starting with the more complicated words early can help baby pick them up quicker.
+Though terms like “serendipity” or “assiduous” may seem out of baby’s grasp right now, starting with the more complicated words early can help baby pick them up quicker.
 It may take hundreds of exposures to big words, but the sooner you start, the sooner baby will learn them.
 Studies show 18-month-olds learn an average of two to five new words per day.

 Hope that baby will be a globetrotter some day?
 Research shows that children’s language-learning ability diminishes greatly after age 10, so it’s never too early to start learning a new one.
 Children who are exposed to multiple languages early on often go on to speak them fluently later in life.